 High-risk contaminants in water include arsenic, hexavalent chromium, and radioactive elements such as uranium and radium.
 Researchers have found that drinking from the United States’ water system could contribute to 15,500 cancer cases throughout your lifetime.
 These combined chemicals can increase your risk.
 Filtering your water is the best option because it can still have contaminants even if it follows regulations.
 You can also send a sample for testing if you’re unsure what’s in your water.

 Exhaust fumes and many air pollutants are also environmental carcinogens harmful to your body and may lead to different types of cancer.

 Crispy Brown Foods and Processed Meat

 Some foods have carcinogenic elements that many people aren’t aware of.
-Some vegetables and potatoes give off a chemical called acrylamide when heated to high temperatures, which has been shown to lead to cancer.
+Some vegetables and potatoes give off a chemical called acrylamide when heated to high temperatures, leading to cancer.
 Baking, roasting, frying, or toasting your foods until they’re a tan color instead of golden brown will help reduce your exposure to carcinogens.
 Additionally, meat that has been preserved or flavored may increase the body’s risk of developing colon cancer.
 Acrylamide is also found in tobacco.

-Excessive drinking is linked to head and neck, esophageal, liver, breast, and colorectal cancers.
+Excessive drinking is linked to head, neck, esophageal, liver, breast, and colorectal cancers.
 It’s important to limit alcohol consumption, as the chemicals created during production can be carcinogenic in large doses.
 Your body produces a chemical that metabolizes when you drink alcohol, damaging DNA and leading to cancer.

 Speak to your physician about minimizing exposure to potential common carcinogens during and after cancer treatment.
 At Horizon Oncology & Research Center, we bring the promise and research of early-stage clinical trials to the communities where our patients live.
-Contact us to learn more about our world-class clinical trial opportunities and if they are right for you.
+Contact us to learn more or schedule an appointment.